Chart Color Schemes

 In terms of cultural diversity, Broome records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Broome's cultural diversity aligns with the wider region, with 78.7% citizens, 82.1% born in Australia, and 87.2% speaking English only at home.
-Christianity is the dominant religion, comprising 39.9%.
-Buddhism is slightly overrepresented, at 1.5% compared to 1.1% regionally.
+Broome's cultural diversity is similar to the wider region's average.
+78.7% of its population are citizens, 82.1% were born in Australia, and 87.2% speak English only at home.
+Christianity is the main religion in Broome, with 39.9% adherents.

 Frequently Asked Questions - Diversity